vk-sigma17/DevConnect-Frontend/README.md

 - CORS = install cors in backend > add middleware with configarution : origin, credientils: true
 - set the {withCredentials: true} in axiox.post of login
 - install redux redux + @reduxjs/toolkit ==> configureStore > Provider > createSlice > add Reducer to store
+- Added Redux Dev-Toolkit in Crome
+- Login & check the data coming properly in Store
+- Navbar Should update as soon as User Login
+- Refactor code (replace all basic component into Components Folder)